 We love a good analogy in the IT industry.
 When trying to explain a concept, instead of explaining it in a clear, coherent way, we often choose to take the route of metaphor, to help you understand us!

-‘OK so imagine a Dynamics NAV | 365 Business Central implementation is like building a house…’ we will say, ‘so we need an agreed design, an architect to decipher the complex points...’ and so the analogy goes on, right until the ‘and finally we’ll do the snagging’.
+‘OK so imagine an ERP system implementation is like building a house…’ we will say, ‘so we need an agreed design, an architect to decipher the complex points...’ and so the analogy goes on, right until the ‘and finally, we’ll do the snagging’.

-This analogy starts early, when the customer says ‘So why can’t you give me a fixed price to implement the system?
+This analogy starts early, but then the customer says: ‘So why can’t you give me a fixed price to implement the system?
 If I built a house they’d give me a fixed price.’
-If putting in an Dynamics NAV | 365 Business Central solution is like building a house, then what can we learn from that analogy?
-Plus, aren’t all software vendors cowboys?!
+(Check out our ERP pricing guide for more information on the costs of implementation!)

-In my experience of building projects, often a ‘price’ (i.e. a costed and agreed quote) rarely ends up as the ‘real price’ and the amount left in my wallet at the end of the project has always been substantially less than anticipated.
-I am sure many people have had a similar experience with IT projects, so really, aren’t the difficulties in building houses and building an IT solution actually quite similar after all?
+Well, in my experience of building projects, often a ‘price’ (i.e. a costed and agreed quote) rarely ends up as the ‘real price’ and the amount left in my wallet at the end of the project has always been substantially less than anticipated.
+I am sure many people have had a similar experience with IT projects, so aren’t the difficulties in building houses and building an IT solution actually quite similar after all?

 I am asked this at least once a month and often after the customer has given me and our sales team an Excel sheet of 100 textual comments and talked for a few hours.

-So while a builder may indeed eventually provide a price, the elements are the same for both projects:
+The same applies when working with builders, and while a builder may indeed eventually provide a price, the elements are the same for both projects: